MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

-## Structure your guide in the Dynamics 365 Guides PC app
+# Structure your guide using the Outline page in the Dynamics 365 Guides PC app

 After you choose an anchoring method, you see the **Outline** page.
 This is where you create the framework for your guide by adding as many tasks and steps as you need. *Tasks* are groups of steps. *Steps* are the short, discrete work items that operators do to complete the task.
 Steps are the central building blocks in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].